Skip to main content

 Concrete 101

-To understand how concrete densifiers work, it's important first to understand concrete composition.
+It is important to understand concrete composition first to understand how concrete densifiers work.
 Concrete is primarily composed of two components: aggregate and paste.
-The aggregate consists of sand, gravel, and stone.
-This aggregate is held together by the paste, which is commonly a mixture of portland cement and water.
-When portland cement is hydrated with water, it forms calcium silica hydrates (CSH).
-CSH is a chemical primarily responsible for providing concrete with its density and strength.
+The aggregate consists of materials such as sand, gravel, and stone.
+It is held together by the paste, commonly a mixture of portland cement and water.
+When portland cement is hydrated with water, it forms calcium silicate hydrate (CSH).
+CSH is a chemical responsible for providing concrete with its density and strength.

 How Do Concrete Densifiers Work?

-When portland cement is hydrated in a paste to create CSH, calcium hydroxide, also known as hydrated lime or portlandite, is formed as a byproduct.
-This calcium hydroxide remains in the hardened cement paste and does nothing to contribute to the strength of the concrete.
+When portland cement is hydrated in the paste, calcium hydroxide, also known as hydrated lime or portlandite, is formed as a byproduct.
+Calcium hydroxide that remains in the hardened cement paste without reacting to form CSH is known as free lime, which does nothing to contribute to the strength of the concrete.

-Silica-based concrete densifiers work by reacting with the calcium hydroxide in the hardened cement paste within the concrete to form additional calcium silica hydrate.
-Concrete floors or slabs that do not have densifiers applied are very porous and have many open voids that weaken overall compressive strength.
-Thus, the additional CSH created by the densifier increases the density of the cement paste by filling open voids, thereby increasing the cement’s overall strength.
+Silica-based concrete densifiers work because they contain nano-sized silica particles that react with the free lime in the hardened cement paste within the concrete to form additional CSH.
+Concrete floors, slabs, and surfaces that do not have densifiers applied are very porous and have many open voids that weaken compressive strength.
+Thus, the densifier creates additional CSH, increasing the density of the cement paste by filling open voids, thereby increasing the cement’s overall strength.

 Below is a diagram illustrating how a silica-based densifier reacts with calcium hydroxide to form CSH and water.